-I brake for Pyrex, Fire-King, Jadeite, 1940s and 50s sewing patterns, and all sorts of other great vintage things.
+I brake for Jadeite, Fire-King, Pyrex ‘Friendship’, 1940s and 50s sewing patterns, and all sorts of other useful vintage things.
 People like to give me books and canning supplies.
 I’m still waiting for someone to give me a horse for my birthday, though.
 Some dreams never die.
 We’ll say nothing about my life-long crush on George Washington.
 He’s mine, ladies.
 Hands OFF.

 That’s me, the shutterbug in a petticoat!

-Becoming a photographer was not my plan.
+Becoming a photographer was not my plan, but apparently it was God’s.
 For better or for worse, I was struck with an illness while still in college that progressed (regressed?) to the point that means working outside the home is no longer an option for me.
 The illness even stole one of my greatest joys, the ability to sing; there’s a box of trophies in the basement, but I’m not sure I’ll bring joy to people through singing any longer.
 Getting adequate air into my lungs is too difficult at times.
 But it could be worse (and I do still sing, just not competitively or at weddings anymore)!
+Moreover, years of serious Bible study have led me to understand that being a worker at home, as Scripture says, really is best for women and their husbands in so many ways.
+God has granted me great joy and—perhaps more importantly—contentment in being busy as a bee at home.

-I am very blessed to have a husband who understands and accepts this, and in fact is happy to have a photographer wife working from home.
-That there are often brownies or cookies and nearly always a home-cooked meal waiting for him when he gets in probably doesn’t hurt.
+I am very blessed to have a husband who understands and agrees with all of this, and in fact is happy to have a photographer wife working from home.
+That there are often brownies or Elvis muffins and nearly always a home-cooked meal waiting for him when he gets in probably doesn’t hurt.
 I rock out that way.
 Singing along with Ella and Frank and Sarah while whipping up a meal is the way to get it done!

 I grew up in the Detroit area, then moved to Pittsburgh with my husband after we married; then it was off to West Virginia and now central Ohio.
-We both loved West Virgina and the darling vintage 1951 Cape Cod we lived in there, and miss both dearly.
-Our move to Ohio—Hubby’s home state—came about with a sudden but good new job offer last summer, and we’re still adjusting to the change.
+We both adore West Virgina and loved the darling vintage 1951 Cape Cod-ish home we owned there, and miss both dearly.
+Our move to Ohio—Hubby’s home state—came about with a sudden but good new job offer one summer.
+We recently moved into a little house on acreage full of woods and many, many bramblebushes which bear delicious berries, so there’s no complaining.
+I occasionally photograph recently-finished homes for the builder that built our new home, with Hubby serving as bodyguard (which mostly means “man who makes sure Jen does not walk off a porch/into a wall because she’s so busy shooting”).

 You can contact me via my shop, Liberty Images, or email—or, of course, by leaving a comment here on the blog.